 Creating an artist’s status thus introduced a distinction between the recognised status of “master” and other artists.
 Several artists were to build this golden age of British painting, using topographical watercolour and the classical landscapes of Rome from the 17th century, from 1780.
 Watercolour allows for the subtle transcription of colour variations, which allows for atmospheric effects.
 Gainsborough was the precursor to a new, more fluid and suggestive use of watercolour.

 Major artists included Thomas Gainsborough (1727-1788), John Constable (1776-1837), Henry Fusel (1741-1825), Johan Offaly (1733-1810) and of course William Turner (1775-1851).
 Joshua Reynolds was the precursor to a new genre of portraiture, Martin Myrone underlined the differences between the painters, stating “the British sky becomes more important, is brighter, especially in Wilson, whom Turner considers to be the pioneer of this genre”.
 William Turner embodies this golden age while at the same time standing out with predominant pictorial innovation.
 His works often amount to several millions of euros on today’s art market.

 How do we appraise your British painting?

-Requesting an online valuation of your painting is simple and entirely free of charge.
+Requesting an online valuation of your painting is simple.
 You just need to complete our appraisal form with a brief description and some photos.
 This information will be sent directly to one of our British painting experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers

-If you own a British painting, use our online form for a free appraisal.
+If you own a British painting, use our online form for an appraisal.

 You will then be contacted by a member of our team of experts and auctioneers to give you an independent opinion of the market price.
 Should you wish to sell your painting, our specialists will also advise you on the various options available for selling at the best price.